EMarnus/MyCostTracker/README.md

 - Add way to exit out of function.
 - Add a date object to database, user input.
 - Add a total row when printing.
-- Add Excel file inport and export function, impossible with current frontend.
+- Add Excel file import and export function, impossible with current frontend.

 ### Validator Testing